 Vic agrees that the mental health link to wild swimming cannot be ignored: "My professional experience as a trauma informed therapist has taught me how the connection between mind and body can be integral to recovery and restoring wellbeing and there is nothing as mindful or as bodily connecting as an outdoor swim.
 My post-swim euphoria is heightened by my sense of achievement of doing something outside of my comfort zone along with the camaraderie of my fellow swimmers.
 I’m left feeling like I have given my body and mind the space it needs and that sense of wellbeing remains throughout the day.
 When I don’t swim regularly I am much less emotionally resilient and feel out of sync with myself."

 If you’re planning to give outdoor swimming a try, Ella Foote, Outdoor Swimming Society (OSS) Swim Champ has some advice for newcomers: "Before trying outdoor swimming for the first time, do some research for your own safety.
 If you don't live near the sea, don't fret.
-The OSS has a Wild Swim map which is basically Google Maps for waterways.
-Enter your location and you will find a mixture of spots, for anything from a casual dip to an endurance swim – even in big cities like London (a new location opened just this week).
+Wild Things Publishing has a Wild Swim map which is basically Google Maps for waterways.
+Enter your location and you will find a mixture of spots, for anything from a casual dip to an endurance swim – even in big cities like London.
 The RNLI website has a section which details beaches with lifeguards on patrol and gives information on water quality and litter levels in the area."

 "Even in summer you need to be wary of water temperature.
 If you leap into water without acclimatising first, you can be affected by cold water shock which can cause gasping for air and lead to panic.
 Ease yourself into the water to give your body a chance to get used to the temperature.
 Be aware of potential hazards and make sure you can get in and out of the water with ease.
 Take layers for after your swim, you are likely to be cold when you exit the water.
 Don’t swim alone – take a friend with you."

-For more information and advice on outdoor swimming
+Where to find more information & advice on outdoor & wild swimming (plus nearby locations)

-Taking the Plunge: The Healing Power of Wild Swimming for Mind, Body & Soul by Vicky Allan and Anna Deacon will be out November 7.
-You can pre-order here.
+Taking the Plunge: The Healing Power of Wild Swimming for Mind, Body & Soul by Vicky Allan and Anna Deacon is out now.
+You can buy here.